 Support roles are often easiest to start proving because a beginner can produce ticket notes, troubleshooting logs, account or DNS/VPN checklists, and customer-facing explanations without waiting for a large portfolio.

-Which entry-level tech lane has the strongest BLS outlook in this packet?
+Which entry-level tech lane has the strongest BLS outlook in this analysis?

 The data analyst row maps to the data/BI context with 33.5% projected change, and SOC/cybersecurity maps to Information Security Analysts with 28.5%.
 These are occupation-level projections, not personal outcomes.